CZ-NIC/fred-docs/ReleaseNotes/Upgrade-2-35.rst

 Email archive migration (3)
 ---------------------------

-The ``mail_archive`` table no longer contains complete emails but only parameters passed in the JSON format from ``pyfred-mailer``.
+The ``mail_archive`` table no longer contains complete emails but only headers and body parameters passed in the JSON format from ``pyfred-mailer``.

 .. rubric:: Full migration

-The migration script ``2.32.0-2.33.0-3-migrate-mail-archive.sql`` contains functions that are capable of transforming stored email messages into the JSON form.
-However, they are based on template texts.
-If you don't use the default email templates (which is very likely), you need to adapt or write your own transformation functions.
+.. versionchanged:: 2.38.1

+   Full-migration functions, which were designed for the :term:`CZ-specific` migration (based on default email templates), were **discontinued**.
+   If you want to migrate body parameter values together with headers, you must write your own function(s) first.

-.. rubric:: Headers-only migration
+.. rubric:: Headers-only migration (default)

 This option is handy if you want to keep just the information to whom the email has been sent.
 The following function from the script ``2.32.0-2.33.0-3-migrate-mail-archive.sql``